haomo-ai/OverlapTransformer/README.md

   ```

-- Python dependencies (may also work with different versions than mentioned in the requirements file)
+- Other Python dependencies (may also work with different versions than mentioned in the requirements file)

   ```bash
   sudo -H pip3 install -r requirements.txt